Wildwood, Florida: Crossroads of Florida

-Wildwood is located at the juncture of Interstate 75, Florida's Turnpike, State Road 44, and U.S. Route 301.
-For many years Wildwood was the northern control city on Turnpike road signs however this was replaced with Ocala, Florida beginning in 2007.
-Because of its centralized location and easy access to both coasts, it is often referred to as "The Crossroads of Florida".
+Wildwood is located at the junction of Interstate 75, Florida's Turnpike, State Road 44, and U.S. Route 301.
+For many years, Wildwood was the northern control city on turnpike road signs, but this was replaced with Ocala beginning in 2007.
+Because of its centralized location and easy access to both coasts, it is often referred to as "the Crossroads of Florida".
 Wildwood station operates as a CSX maintenance yard, and until 2004, was served by Amtrak's Palmetto between New York City and Tampa.
 Amtrak's Amtrak Thruway bus service makes a stop in Wildwood.
-The bus travels from Jacksonville to Dade City, and is timed to meet arrivals and departures of the Silver Star train in Jacksonville.
+The bus travels from Jacksonville to Dade City and is timed to meet arrivals and departures of the Silver Star train in Jacksonville.
 The Florida Midland Railroad owns an abandoned railroad spur that once led to Leesburg, but now solely serves as a home for several abandoned freight cars along County Road 44A.

-In the latter 20th century, Wildwood served as a division point and rail yard for the Seaboard Air Line Railroad (SAL), and later the Seaboard Coast Line (SCL) and Seaboard System Railroads.
-SAL, SCL and Amtrak passenger trains from New York City and the Midwest were split and combined here to serve St. Petersburg and Miami until the 1990s.
+In the late 20th century, Wildwood served as a division point and rail yard for the Seaboard Air Line Railroad (SAL), and later the Seaboard Coast Line (SCL) and Seaboard System Railroads.
+SAL, SCL, and Amtrak passenger trains from New York City and the Midwest were split and combined here to serve St. Petersburg and Miami until the 1990s.
 Wildwood continues to host Wildwood Yard, which is now used by CSX Transportation, a successor to the Seaboard.